 Predatory patients are patients with a hidden agenda.
 For example, they may be looking for someone to sue, attempting to secure a doctor's excuse to miss work or seeking to defraud an insurance company.
 Doctors may unknowingly become party to these plans, putting their reputations and practices at risk.

-by Dan Zimmerman in Patient Interactions on Tuesday, February 28, 2017
+Posted in Risk Management on Tuesday, February 28, 2017

 Predatory patients can be experts at appealing to a doctor's ego.
 They may say: "The last two doctors I saw were incompetent, but I've heard good things about you."
 It can become easy for doctors to believe the compliments and not see the possible motives.
 Therefore, it can be a good idea to ask prior treaters why a patient was discharged.
 (A release from the patient will be needed to contact the doctor.)

 Another reason doctors may not recognize a predatory patient is that D.C.s often don't see how patients behave outside the treatment room.
 That's where your staff can be a great resource.
 They can observe how patients act in the waiting room and how they interact with the front desk staff.
 By listening to your staff, you'll be able to hear additional perspectives about your patients.
 For example, listen when your staff tells you about patients who:

 - Attempt to schedule appointments after hours or for the last spot of the day

 - Behave rudely with them (if they are personable with you)